 No matter your political leanings, it’s no secret the President encourages (and enjoys watching) the competition between subordinates.
 However, this cutthroat competition has led to instability – some might even call it chaos – in the White House.
 What can companies learn from this situation?

-Competition is Good – But There’s a Catch
+Competition in the workplace is Good – But There’s a Catch

 In some organizations, competition among competitors is viewed as a way to produce the best work.
 According to research from the Harvard Business Review, “Some competitions elicit fear and anxiety, because they focus employees on the threat of being laid off, losing income, or being publicly humiliated.
 Other competitions focus employees on winning a coveted bonus or public recognition, which create arousal but make people feel anticipation and excitement.”
 You can motivate healthy competition by making recognition social, visibly reinforcing your company values and mission.